 Companies around the world are using chatbots to communicate with their audiences when and where they want.
 In the past few of years, chatbots have become more common in the event space and are slowly replacing stand-alone info booths at meetings, events and trade shows as companies are recognizing the benefits of using chatbots as part of their customer engagement strategy.

 The Cosmopolitan Hotel in Las Vegas, for example, uses a VIP virtual host that goes by the name of Rose.
 With a sense of humor, Rose can respond quickly to amenity requests and give out recommendations for local bars and restaurants.
-At the Clarion Hotel in Amsterdam, guests are introduced to their AI-enabled chatbot butler, an in-room assistant based on Amazon Echo.
-Equipped with power features, it is designed to help guests with many of their requirements such as hailing taxis, ordering room service, finding information online and other hotel-related operations.
+And in 2020, Hilton introduced an AI customer service chatbot, Xiao Xi, to provide "a quick and convenient one-stop source for travel advisory services."
 The future we have been watching in the movies is here!

 TIP: Imagine being with your attendees every step of the way during a conference or incentive program.
 Integrate a chatbot into your mobile app or web page to answer any pressing questions and give local recommendations.